-- 2021 · Designed and made a quilt for the Commandery Museum, Worcester.
-The quilt showed the textile processes of making broadcloth in the Tudor period
+- 2021 · A quilt for the Commandery Museum, Worcester.
+The quilt showed the textile processes of making broadcloth in the Tudor period.

 - 2020 · #CreativeConnections.
 A digitally interactive textile artwork in response to the positive community support during lockdown.
 Funded by Severn Arts & Worcestershire County Council.

 - 2020 · Embroidered artwork for the 'Art in the Garden' project funded by the Shakespeare's Birthplace Trust.

 - 2018 - 2019 · 7.5 m x 3.5 m hand-painted silk backdrop for McCarthy-Felton School of Irish Dance.

 - 2016 · Wall-hanging to support the launch of the book 'How the Pershore Plum won the Great War' by Professor Maggie Andrews and Jenny Waugh.

 - 2016 · Wall-hanging celebrating the centenary of World War 1 for Bishampton History Society.
 On permanent display in St James' Church, Bishampton.